-Reverse Mortgages vary for different situations.
-Most common is the Home Equity Conversion Mortgage (HECM), which is insured by the federal government.
+The most common reverse mortgage is the Home Equity Conversion Mortgage (HECM), which is insured by the federal government.
 Following recent legislation, there are new increased borrowing limits are available along with the ability to purchase a new home with this program.
+Other options are available as well, so if you’re not sure which is best, contact us today.

 The disbursement options on a reverse mortgage loan are flexible.
-You can access money by:
+You can access money in a lump sum, establishing a line of credit to use as needed, or a combination of the two.

 When and if the home is left permanently, the balance on your reverse mortgage becomes due.
 Selling the home itself can pay for this—any remaining equity belongs to you or your heirs.